journeyapps/protobuf-j2me/README.markdown

 The code is licenced under the [New BSD License](http://www.opensource.org/licenses/bsd-license.php).
 See COPYING.txt for details.

 # Installation on Ubuntu
+  - If it is installed, uninstall the protobuf-compiler shipped with Ubuntu.
+An old version (2.0.3) is shipped with Ubuntu 9.10, but 2.3.0 is required.

-  - Download protobuf 2.3.0, and install both the C++ and Python versions.
+  - Download protobuf 2.3.0, and install both the C++ and Python versions:

+        ./configure
+        make
+        sudo make install
+        cd python
+        ./setup.py build
+        sudo ./setup.py install

   - Install Git
   - `git clone git://github.com/ponderingpanda/protobuf-j2me.git`
   - Create an executable file `/usr/local/bin/protoc-gen-j2me`, containing: